 What is the impact if this change is made?

-This modification is expected to have a high impact to parties on demand sites with multiple TO points that may wish to have separate Suppliers and a low impact on ESO’s billing.
+This modification is expected to have a high impact to parties on demand sites with TO connection(s) that may wish to have separate Suppliers and a low impact on ESO’s billing.

 Interactions